DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-25 Meeting Notes.md

 | Environmental Artist Meeting           |                |
 | Character Artist Meeting               |                |

 ### Updates Channel?
+I was thinking about adding an updates channel as a singular place for the game's new content.
+That way,

 ### New Additions

 #### New UI

+#### New Levels Have Been Started

+#### Thoughts on New Lighting?